honestbleeps/BabelExt/README.md

 The build system hasn't been tested under Windows yet - your best bet is probably to look at the shell script and write a Windows equivalent.
 If it's any good, please send in a patch!

-**IMPORTANT OPERA NOTE:** Note that the Opera js file has .user.js in it - that's because without this,
-@include and @exclude directives will be ignored and your script will run on every page on the internet!

 **IMPORTANT SAFARI NOTE:** Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a HUGE time sink if you don't know about it!
 If you have any files in your extension folder that are symlinks, Safari will **silently** ignore them.